cldixon/embeddings_api_example/README.md

 #### Text Embeddings

 The core feature of the API is to generate and return embedding representations of input text sequences.
 The example below is for a single text sequence, but the API can handle an array of text sequences as input.
 The input requires the user to select an available model (see above section).
-The included `demo.ipynb` notebook contains more usage examples.

 The API provides (4) fields of data in the response: